Annica Black-Schaffer: New mechanisms and materials for odd-frequency superconductivity

 Odd-frequency superconductivity is a remarkable superconducting phase appearing when electrons pair at unequal times, with the pair amplitude being odd under the exchange of the time coordinates, or equivalently, odd in frequency.
 Since odd-frequency pairing vanish at equal times it is, in contrast to conventional superconductivity, intrinsically non-local in time and represent a truly dynamical effect.
 Odd-frequency superconductivity has been realized to be the key to understand the surprising physics of superconductor-ferromagnet (SF) hybrid structures and has also enabled the emerging field of superconducting spintronics.
 More recently, we have identified odd-frequency superconductivity also in many known bulk superconductors, ranging from doped topological insulators and multiband superconductors, such as Sr2RuO4 and UPt3, to light-driven conventional superconductors.
 In this talk I will give an introduction to odd-frequency superconductivity followed by a review of a few systems and materials where odd-frequency superconductivity has recently proven to be important for our understanding of the superconducting state.

 Seminariet hålls i hybridform

-Det går både att delta i seminariet på plats och via Zoom.
+Det går både att delta i seminariet på plats eller via Zoom.

 Plats: PJ-salen, Institutionen för fysik, Kemigården 1, Göteborg